nazmul-devops/personal-docs-site/src/docs/kubernetes/README.md

 minikube dashboard
 ```

-### Kubectl commands
+## Kubectl commands

 Here's a list of some common kubectl commands:

-kubectl get: retrieves information about resources in your cluster.
+- kubectl get: retrieves information about resources in your cluster.
 For example, kubectl get pods retrieves information about all the pods in your cluster.

-kubectl describe: provides detailed information about a specific resource in your cluster.
+- kubectl describe: provides detailed information about a specific resource in your cluster.
 For example, kubectl describe pod <pod_name> provides information about a specific pod.

-kubectl apply: creates or updates resources in your cluster.
+- kubectl apply: creates or updates resources in your cluster.
 You specify the resource definition in a file and use the apply command to apply it to the cluster.

-kubectl delete: deletes resources from your cluster.
+- kubectl delete: deletes resources from your cluster.
 For example, kubectl delete pod <pod_name> deletes a specific pod.

-kubectl create: creates resources in your cluster.
+- kubectl create: creates resources in your cluster.
 For example, kubectl create -f <file_name> creates resources specified in a file.

-kubectl edit: edits a resource in your cluster.
+- kubectl edit: edits a resource in your cluster.
 For example, kubectl edit pod <pod_name> opens an editor for you to edit the specified pod.

-kubectl exec: executes a command in a container in a pod.
-For example, kubectl exec -it <pod_name> -- <command> executes the specified command in a container in the specified pod.
+- kubectl exec: executes a command in a container in a pod.
+For example, kubectl exec -it <pod_name> command executes the specified command in a container in the specified pod.

-kubectl logs: retrieves logs from a container in a pod.
+- kubectl logs: retrieves logs from a container in a pod.
 For example, kubectl logs <pod_name> retrieves logs from the specified pod.

-kubectl port-forward: forwards a local port to a port on a pod.
-For example, kubectl port-forward <pod_name> 8080:80 forwards local port 8080 to port 80 on the specified pod.
+- kubectl port-forward: forwards a local port to a port on a pod.
+For example, - kubectl port-forward <pod_name> 8080:80 forwards local port 8080 to port 80 on the specified pod.

-kubectl label: adds or modifies labels on a resource.
+- kubectl label: adds or modifies labels on a resource.
 For example, kubectl label pod <pod_name> app=myapp adds the label "app=myapp" to the specified pod.

 These are just a few examples of the many kubectl commands available.
 You can find more information about kubectl and its commands in the official Kubernetes documentation.